 If you are experiencing severe itchiness or red bumps on your skin then you should speak to your doctor.
 Find out more about the causes and treatments for itching during pregnancy.

-What about dry skin in the postnatal period?
+What about dry itchy skin after pregnancy?

 Dry skin after you’ve had a baby is almost certainly down to dehydration, especially if you are breastfeeding.
 You can become very dehydrated if you don’t drink enough water and should aim for at least 2 litres of water a day or 2.5 litres a day for breastfeeding mothers.
 Paying attention to your fluid intake will definitely improve dry skin.